kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/01 - What is fire and how does it work/Fire Tetrahedron.md

 > H• + O<sub>2</sub> → OH• + O• → more reactions → fire continues

 (• means the substance is a radical, it has an unpaired electron.
-Radicals are **insanely** reactive because that lonely electron *really* wants a buddy, so it’ll grab the first thing it can—often violently.)
+Radicals are **insanely** reactive because that lonely electron *really* wants a buddy, so it’ll grab the first thing it can — often violently.)

 ### But With A Halon Present: